Embrace Strength in the Face of Adversity

 I have experience working with Depression, Anxiety, Life Transitions, Substance Use, LGBTQ+ issues, Mood Disorders, PTSD, Trauma, ADD/ADHD, Grief and Bereavement, Work/Life Balance, Goal Achievement, and Personality Disorders.

-In my work, I use mindfulness based therapies, Cognitive Behavioral Therapy, Brain spotting, Person-Centered, Family system, Motivational Interviewing, and attachment based therapies to help you identify areas along your journey you would like to address and/or improve.
+In my work, I use mindfulness based therapies, Cognitive Behavioral Therapy, Brainspotting, Person-Centered, Family system, Motivational Interviewing, and attachment based therapies to help you identify areas along your journey you would like to address and/or improve.

 Gwen Shehorn, LAPC

-I work with teen and young adult women who feel weighed down by self-doubt, stress, or the pressure to meet expectations at school, in relationships, or within their families.
+I work with teen and young adults who feel weighed down by self-doubt, stress, or the pressure to meet expectations at school, in relationships, or within their families.
 Many of my clients want to feel more confident, express themselves openly, and manage overwhelming emotions without shutting down or overthinking.
 They want a space where they can slow down, be understood, and begin to build trust in themselves.
 Together, we focus on self-worth, emotional balance, and finding healthier ways to meet their needs.

 My passion lies in helping young women move past self-doubt, embrace their worth, and develop the tools and confidence to live authentically.